Voting For Japan's Lower House Election Starts In Tightening Races

 Date

-(MENAFN- IANS) Tokyo, Oct 27 (IANS) voting for Japan's lower house election began on Sunday morning amid public discontent over the ruling Liberal Democratic Party (LDP)'s slush funds scandal and a rising cost of living that squeezes Japanese households.
+TOKYO, Oct 27 (NNN-NHK) – voting for Japan's lower house election began this morning, amid public discontent over the ruling Liberal Democratic Party (LDP)'s slush funds scandal, and a rising cost of living that squeezes Japanese households.

-With 465 seats up for grabs in the country's 50th House of Representatives election, a total of 1,344 candidates are running, more than the 1,051 in the last such election in 2021, Xinhua news agency reported.
+With 465 seats up for grabs, in the country's 50th House of Representatives election, a total of 1,344 candidates are running, more than the 1,051 in the last such election in 2021.

-Since the 2012 election, when the LDP returned to power after being ousted in 2009, it has won a majority in the 465-seat lower house on its own in four consecutive elections.
+Since the 2012 election, when the LDP returned to power after being ousted in 2009, it has won a majority in the 465-seat lower house on its own in four consecutive elections.– NNN-NHK

 Legal Disclaimer: